joedvorak/Final-Project-24-Auto-Fish/README.md

 **NOTE:** The push button on this schematic is representing the float switch.
 The software used did not provide a float switch so this was best option.
 The resistor connected to the thermistor is the 10k precision resistor.

+The above schematic is for the temperature and water level sensor system.
+It uses an Arduino Uno Board, a common breadboard, a 10kOhm precision resistor, four 1kOhm resistor, two red LEDs, two green LEDs, a thermistor, a potentiometer, a float switch, and a LCD screen.
+The potentiometer is to control the contrast of the LCD screen.
+This screen displays both the temperature and the waterlevel information.

 <p align="center">
   <img src="https://github.com/elibarrow/Final-Project/blob/main/Feeding%20System%20Documents/Final%20Code%20for%20Feeder%20%26%20LCD/Schematics/Image%20of%20Schematic.png">
 </p>

+This schematic is for the feeding sysytem.
+It consists of an Arduino Uno Board, a common breadboard,

  Code: